If you find yourself asking, How do I sell my house without an agent in Dallas, Jamie Buys Houses can help.

 First, there’s a tricky custom that you’ve gotta know about.

-In most sales in Dallas, roughly half of the commission you pay as the seller goes to pay for the buyer’s broker.
+In most sales in Dallas, roughly half of the commission you pay as the seller goes to pay both your agent who’s helping you sell the home, and the other half goes to the buyer’s agent.

 Doesn’t make much sense, right?

-Why should you pay for the agent on the other side of the table?
+Why should you pay for the agent on the other side of the table in Dallas, TX?

-Truthfully, it defies logic – it’s just what’s typically done.
+Truthfully, it defies logic – it’s just how it’s done in real estate!

-You can use that to your advantage in a few ways.
+You can use that to your advantage though, in a few ways.

-First, factor in the commissions paid when you’re looking at the comparable sales.
-If the properties similar to yours sold for prices that included commissions, take that into account.
+First, factor in the commissions paid when you’re looking at the comparable sales in the area.
+If the properties similar to yours sold for prices that included commissions, then you’re going to need to take that into account when you’re pricing your Dallas home.

-Don’t underprice your property – be aware that a savvy buyer may expect to take a discount too.
+Don’t underprice your property – be aware that a savvy buyer in Dallas, TX may expect to take a discount too.
 If you’re doing the work of one agent, you can expect to save that money.

 Sometimes in Dallas, buyers who aren’t represented by an agent won’t remember to negotiate the buyer’s side commission out of the price for themselves, so don’t remind them if you don’t want to pay them.
-Just don’t be surprised if it comes up during the negotiation.
+Just don’t be surprised if it comes up during the negotiation process.

-You may want to consider offering 2.5% to buyer’s agents who will bring their clients to show your property.
+You may want to consider offering 2.5% to buyer’s agents who will bring their clients to show your property in Dallas.
 Sure, it’s a lot of money.
-If you’re pricing your property including that commission, you can always negotiate a better deal for a purchaser who comes without an agent.
+If you’re pricing your property including that commission, you can always negotiate a better deal for a purchaser who comes without an agent in Dallas, TX.

 Over 90% of transactions happen through the MLS – that’s the Multiple Listing Service.
 It’s the main database that all the brokers in Dallas use to access information for their clients on the houses, condos, land and investment properties for sale, along with data on the sold prices.

-Once upon a time, you had to pay a full commission to get your property on the MLS.
+Once upon a time, you had to pay a full commission to get your property on the MLS in Dallas.
 Now in Dallas, there are a few brokers who will charge you a fee just to list your property on the MLS.
-Often, you spend a few hundred bucks and you only pay a commission if the sale closes.
+Often, you spend a few hundred bucks, and you only pay a commission if the sale closes.

 Advertising is a gamble.
-Sometimes open houses in Dallas TX can be a great way to sell a property, and sometimes they’re a waste of time.
-Same with newspaper ads, craigslist postings, fancy signs – sometimes they work, and sometimes they don’t.
+Sometimes open houses in Dallas TX can be a great way to sell a property, and sometimes they’re a total waste of time.
+Same with newspaper ads, Craigslist postings, fancy signs – sometimes they work, and sometimes they just don’t.

-To effectively sell your property on your own, you have to market it well.
+To effectively sell your property in Dallas on your own, you have to market it well.

-Putting up fliers and signs around your neighborhood can generate some calls, and there’s a lot of free websites where you can post information.
+Putting up fliers and signs around your neighborhood can generate some calls, and there’s a lot of free websites where you can post information nowadays.
 But often just putting up flyers and an open house isn’t enough if your house doesn’t appeal to the average home buyer.

 In theory, real estate agents charge big commissions because they have to spend a lot of money up front to advertise your property.
-By advertising lots of properties at once, they expect to get more phone calls – and obviously, they’ll make good profits by selling lots of houses.
+By advertising lots of properties at once in Dallas, TX, they expect to get more phone calls – and obviously, they’ll make good profits by selling lots of houses.

 Certain properties might require thousands of dollars in advertising expenses before the right buyer happens to see the ad and call.

-If you want to avoid paying any commissions, you can also sell your house to investors like us for CASH
+If you want to avoid paying any commissions, you can also sell your house to investors like Jamie Buys Houses for CASH

-We fair prices for properties – and we can close fast (in as little as 3-5 days if you need to).
+We pay fair prices for properties – and we can close fast (in as little as 7 days if you need to).

 Sometimes we’ll purchase Dallas houses, fix them up, then rent them out… sometimes we’ll fix them up and sell them to other people looking for great homes in the area, and a lot of other reasons, too – but we love to hear from people like you who are thinking of selling anywhere in TX.

-We’re investors who care a lot about Dallas.
+We’re Jamie Buys Houses, and we’re investors who care a lot about Dallas.